mvolkmann/blog/src/websockets.md

 ## Bun and Hono

-The server code is a bit simpler when using Bun and Hono instead of Node.
+The following server code uses Bun and the {% aTargetBlank "https://hono.dev", "Hono" %} framework.
 The client code remains the same.

 ```ts